Biometric verification of voters in Bihar’s panchayat polls was mandatory. Here’s how that went down

 The ECI had wanted to do a Proof of Concept for the video analytics system during one of the state assembly elections but it did not happen, TCIL chairman Sanjeev Kumar revealed in an earlier interview with MediaNama.

-MediaNama has reached out to ECI asking for reasons for the same and will update the story as and when they respond.
+MediaNama has reached out to ECI to know why the PoC didn’t pan out and will update the post if a response is received.

 This post is released under a CC-BY-SA 4.0 license.
 Please feel free to republish on your site, with attribution and a link.
 Adaptation and rewriting, though allowed, should be true to the original.